Reesy/emscripten-websocket-node-playground/client/readme.md

 # Notes

-The lib folder only exists for intellisense purposes, used libraries are already discovered by the emcc compiler.
+The include/emscripten folder only exists for intellisense purposes, used libraries are already discovered by the emcc compiler.

 ## Compiling